-Founded in 1933, First Neighbor Bank has $350 million in assets along with deposits totaling $303 million, which makes the institution a small bank.
-First Neighbor Bank, whose headquarters are in Toledo, Illinois, lacks premium access to customer service, with no live chat or all-day service options available.
-It is a conventional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile apps.
-With a score of 4.2 out of 5 stars, First Neighbor Bank should be solidly in contention for your choice of bank.
-First Neighbor Bank offers a varied choice of product offerings, including savings accounts, checking accounts, money market accounts, CDs, mortgage products and credit cards.
-It has a fair savings rate; other popular banks have higher rates.
-If you're interested in stress-free personal checking, First Neighbor Bank's most basic checking does not carry a monthly maintenance charge.
-Obtaining a checking account with no monthly fee as well as a savings account with a high APY at the same bank is your best option for accruing the most income from your deposits while maintaining easy access to your funds.
+First Neighbor Bank started in 1933 with headquarters in Toledo, Illinois.
+It has $350 million in assets and $303 million in deposits, which makes it a small bank.
+First Neighbor Bank lacks premium access to customer service, with no options for live chat or all-day service.
+It is a traditional brick-and-mortar bank with in-person service, in addition to its online and mobile apps.
+Coming in at a commendable 4.2 stars out of 5, First Neighbor Bank is a great bank that you should seriously consider.
+First Neighbor Bank has a full suite of banking products, which include savings accounts, checking accounts, money market accounts, CDs, mortgage products and credit cards.
+First Neighbor Bank has a fair savings rate; you can find higher rates with other banks.
+If you're looking for a checking account for everyday use, First Neighbor Bank's standard checking account does not have a monthly fee.
+Finding an institution with free checking as well as a high savings APY is the best option for accruing the highest income on your deposits alongside easy access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more